 Unfortunately, we are not able to provide travel reimbursements this year!
 However, if you need accomodations, just shoot us an email and we can help you find a place to stay.

 Sorry!
-You missed this year's registration loterry deadline.
+MakeMIT 2015 has already passed.
 Sign up for our mailing list to be kept in the loop for next year!

 Teams should be groups of 3-5 people.
 If you have a team, have all your members register and specifiy each other in your application.
 If you don't have a team, don't worry!
-Use our SparkBoard to in order to create, join, or discuss projects.
-By the time the hackathon rolls around, everyone will expected to have a team preformed or organized on Sparkboard.
+We will help you discuss projects and organize a team.

 You'll need your student ID to check-in and we recommend you bring a laptop for hacking!
 You can also feel free to bring in any of the materials that we list.
 Otherwise, if you'd like to bring something off-the-shelf that we are not providing, shoot us an email.
 You will not be allowed to bring anything that has not been pre-approved.